brightbox/docs.brightbox.com/content/guides/cli/load-balancers.md

     $ brightbox-lbs update -l 80:80:http,90:80:http,100:80:http lba-c76a7

-If you wanted to run websockets and standard http traffic (with an inactivity timeout of 30 seconds for the standard traffic) on port `80` you could use:
+If you want to run both WebSockets and standard HTTP traffic on port `80` you would use:

     $ brightbox-lba update -l 80:80:http+ws:30000

-All these options can be set at creation time too.
+All of these options can be set at creation time too.

 ### Health Checks